ariard/lightning-rfc/12-offer-encoding.md

 invoice_request.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.

+The recurrence_basetime similarly enables calculation of the next period without having to refer to the initial invoice (in the case where the offer does not contain `recurrence_base`.

 The reader of the invoice cannot trust the invoice correctly reflects the offer and invoice_request fields, hence the requirements to check that they are correct.

+If there's been no currency change, the amount should similarly be reflected exactly.
+If there has been a conversion, it's useful to accept some difference of exchange rate without requiring additional
+authorization: this definitions of reasonable are left to the implementation.

+For example, consider an offer with weekly recurrence (`time_unit`=1, `period`=7), `amount` 500, `currency` `AUD` ($5 Australian dollars).
+An implementation may present this to the user as USD $3.53 (max
+$3.71), to allow up to 5% exchange slippage, and receive their approval.
+As it received each invoice, it would convert the `msat` into USD to check that it was below the maximum authorization of USD$3.71.
+If it was, it would not require reapproval to pay the invoice.

+On the other hand, if it did exceed the authorization, it would request reauthorization.
+It could also indicate whether it was due to AUD/USD changes (since the offer indicated that was the currency it was using) or a disagreement on the bitcoin exchange rate.

+Note that the problem is simpler for non-recurring offers, where authorization may simply be delayed until the invoice is received and the exact amount is known.
+Also, the implementation of a trusted exchange rate service is left to the reader.

 FIXME: Possible future extensions: